vulgen-workshop/SIGIR2026/content/submission/_index.md

 All key dates are by the end of day in Anywhere on Earth (AOE).

-- Extended abstract submission - 27 April 2026
+- Extended abstract submission - 04 May 2026
 - Notification - 21 May 2026
 - Camera-ready submission - 15 June 2026
 - Workshop co-located with SIGIR´26 - 24 July 2026